jrobind/thefrontendcoach.com/src/posts/college-vs-bootcamp-vs-self-taught.md

 ![A number of footpaths in a large field](/images/blog/pathways.jpg)

 There are three popular code-learning pathways.
-They each have their pros and their cons and It’s up to you to balance each and everyone one of them to decide which works best for you.
-The three main pathways into the coding world are:
+They each have their pros and cons and It’s up to you to balance each and everyone one of them to decide which works best for you.
+The three main pathways are:

 * College (usually computer science degree)
 * Coding bootcamp